-As with the A1/P1 market, the shortest maturity spreads reacted almost immediately: The spread on nonfinancial commercial paper declined from 322 basis points on March 17 to 93 basis points on April 14, and the spread on financial commercial paper declined from its peak of 373 basis points on March 24 to 187 basis points on April 14.
-The reaction of longer maturity spreads was less pronounced, with a modest 50-basis-point decline in the spread on nonfinancial three-month paper over the period from March 17 to April 14.
-Indeed, the bottom panel of Chart 5 shows that the spreads on three-month A2/P2 paper only went back to pre-pandemic levels toward the end of the summer of 2020.
+As with the A1/P1 market, the shortest maturity spreads reacted almost immediately, with the spread on nonfinancial commercial paper declining from 322 bps on March 17 to 93 bps on April 14, and the spread on financial commercial paper declining from its peak of 373 bps on March 24 to 187 bps on April 14.
+The reaction of longer maturity spreads was less pronounced, with a modest 50 bps decline in the spread on nonfinancial three-month paper over the period from March 17 to April 14.
+Indeed, the right panel of Figure 5 shows that the spreads on three-month A2/P2 paper only went back to pre-pandemic levels toward the end of the summer of 2020.
 Thus, although the CPFF announcement helped to ameliorate stresses throughout the commercial paper market, the response of securities not eligible for direct purchases was more muted.

-Inspecting the A1/P1 nonfinancial issuers in greater detail, we can examine whether market pricing for issuers in industries more likely to be directly affected by the COVID epidemic-such as airlines, department stores, restaurants, and hotels-has evolved in the same way as for issuers less likely to be directly affected.
-In particular, we group issuers into "most affected" and "less affected" based on the declines in payroll employment between January and April 2020 at the three-digit NAICs industry level, with the issuers most affected defined as those in industries that declined by 15 percent or more.
-Chart 6 shows that, although spreads on one-week paper have declined for both sets of issuers since the facility announcement, the initial decline in spreads for more directly affected issuers was more modest.
-It was not until the economic outlook improved during the summer of 2020 that the spreads on the issuers most affected caught up to the spreads on the issuers less affected.
-Indeed, toward the end of 2020, spreads on the issuers most affected were below those of the issuers less affected.
-However, as can be seen in the bottom panel of Chart 6, issuance by the issuers most affected has remained sluggish, while issuance by the issuers less affected has surpassed pre-pandemic levels.
+Inspecting the A1/P1 non-financial issuers in greater detail, we can examine whether market pricing for issuers in industries more likely to be directly affected by the COVID epidemic - such as airlines, department stores, restaurants, and hotels - has evolved in the same way as for issuers less likely to be directly affected.
+In particular, we group issuers into "most affected" and "less affected" based on the declines in payroll employment between January and April 2020 at the 3-digit NAICs industry level, with most affected issuers defined as those in industries which declined by 15% or more.
+Figure 7 shows that, although spreads on one week paper have declined for both sets of issuers since the facility announcement, the initial decline in spreads for more directly affected issuers was more modest.
+It was not until the economic outlook improved during the summer of 2020 that the spreads on most affected issuers caught-up to the spreads on less affected issuers.
+Indeed, towards the end of 2020, spreads on most affected issuers were below those of less affected industries.
+However, as can be seen in the right panel of Figure 7, issuance by most affected issuers has remained sluggish while issuance by less affected issuers has surpassed pre-pandemic levels.